ethanccy/Spotify-Streamer/README.md

 - Music player using Android MediaPlayer.
 - Play music in background.
 - Master-Detail Structure UI flow for tablet using Fragments.
+- Image downloading and caching using Picasso open source library.

 Used Libraries :